wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 ### Bouncy Castle Library Update to Version 1.61

 Bouncy Castle library has been updated to version `1.61`.
-Since PowerAuth server no longer contains the Bouncy Castle library in war files, the library needs to be updated in the web container.
+Since PowerAuth server no longer contains the Bouncy Castle library in war files, the library needs to be updated in the `lib\ext` folder of Java runtime or web container libraries, depending on Java version.

 The newest version of Bouncy Castle library can be downloaded from: https://www.bouncycastle.org/download/bcprov-jdk15on-161.jar

-Installation:
+Installation on **Java 8**:
+- Update Bouncy Castle library the `lib/ext` folder of the Java runtime

+Installation on **Java 11**:
 - Tomcat: update Bouncy Castle library in `CATALINA_HOME/lib`
 - JBoss / Wildfly: update Bouncy Castle library global module
 - Other web containers: follow instructions for installing a global library for the web container